 Indianapolis Museum of Art

 The Museum itself is the ninth oldest art museum in the United States and the eighth largest.
 Since it was founded in 1883, the Museum has amassed a permanent collection of 54,000 pieces, including African, American, Asian and European works.
-I found the Modern & Contemporary Art collection to be particularly inspiring and will be sharing the highlights in a future post.
+I found the Modern & Contemporary Art collection to be particularly inspiring and will be sharing more of the Museum highlights here.

 100 Acres: Virginia B Fairbanks Art & Nature Park